Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 What Kind of Latex Does Your Bed Have?

 There are two main types of latex materials used: natural and synthetic.
+Blended latex uses both natural and synthetic.

 Natural Latex

-Natural latex is made mostly from the extract of rubber trees and is a great eco-friendly option.
-The Global Organic Latex Seal (GOLS) certifies that the latex is at least 95 percent natural.
+Natural latex is made mostly from the extract of rubber trees and is a great eco-friendly option.1 The Global Organic Latex Seal (GOLS) certifies that the latex is at least 95 percent natural.
 However, this means that 5 percent may contain other non-organic fillers.

 Synthetic Latex